Travis Hunter: Personal life

-Hunter is a Christian.
-He was baptized at a church in Jacksonville, Florida in October 2025.
+Hunter's father, Travis Hunter Sr., starred on the football and track teams at Boynton Beach Community High School.
+He went on to play semipro football in the Florida Football Alliance and the Southern States Football League, winning the latter's Offensive Rookie of the Year award in 2007.
+Hunter is a Christian and was baptized in October 2025.

 He married Leanna Lenee in May 2025.
 Hunter has a Twitch channel and shares a YouTube channel with Leanna.
-On August 27, 2025, Travis and his wife welcomed a son together.

-Hunter's father, Travis Hunter Sr., starred on the football and track teams at Boynton Beach Community High School.
-He went on to play semipro football in the Florida Football Alliance and the Southern States Football League, winning the latter's Offensive Rookie of the Year award in 2007.
+Together they have a son, born on August 27, 2025.

 Hunter Jr. had NIL deals in college with Greenwood and several of Michael Strahan's brands.
 Hunter was one of the cover athletes for EA Sports College Football 25 along with Donovan Edwards and Quinn Ewers.